 Magazine Street – This funky area is a great place for shopping with plenty of unique antique shops and boutiques.
 You can also enjoy the restaurants and bars that are dotted here and there. magazinestreet.com

-Ride the St. Charles street car – For just $1 you can head to the Garden District and enjoy the beautiful architecture.
+Ride the St. Charles streetcar – For just $1 you can head to the Garden District and enjoy the beautiful architecture.
+You can find a map and schedule here.

 Cruise down the Mississippi River – The Natchez is a majestic paddle boat that takes guests on an unforgettable journey down the mighty Mississippi., www.steamboatnatchez.com

 Stroll through a cemetery– New Orleans cemeteries are unlike any others.
 The tombs are above ground and absolutely beautiful.
-Go here for a list of all the cemeteries in New Orleans along with each ones history.
-The renowned Voodoo priestess Marie Laveau is believed to be buried at St. Louis #1 cemetery.
+Check out this map of cemeteries courtesy of Curbed New Orleans.
+Fun fact, the renowned Voodoo priestess Marie Laveau is believed to be buried at St. Louis #1 cemetery.

 Check out neworleanscvb.com for other ideas and a calendar of events.